-We live in a quantum universe.
-The energy we transmit is what manifests, making storytelling a powerful tool to affect change: to shift and transcend pain around a narrative, to transform victimization into empowerment and create light out of darkness.
+Storytelling is a powerful tool to affect change: to shift and transcend pain around a narrative, to transform victimization into empowerment and create light out of darkness.

-Disruptive Narrative (DN) is a newly developed film production company based in London, Berlin, and Los Angeles.
-Storyteller & Creative Producer Sona Tatoyan, and International Human Rights Lawyer Jennifer Robinson, founded DN in 2017.
+Disruptive Narrative (DN) is a newly developed film and television production company based in London, Berlin, and Los Angeles founded by Syrian-Armenian-American Storyteller Sona Tatoyan, and Austrlian International Human Rights Lawyer Jennifer Robinson.

-Disruptive Narrative is currently producing its first film, Three Apples Fell From Heaven, a story set during the Armenian Genocide based on The New York Times Notable Book & award-winning novel of the same title.
+Disruptive Narrative is currently producing its first project, Three Apples Fell From Heaven, a story which spans a century from the collapse of the Ottoman Empire to the current war in Syria inspired by The New York Times Notable Book & award-winning novel of the same title.